jdholtz/pacman-venv/README.md

 to correctly use the isolated environment.
 - Most notably, your `PATH` is configured to look for commands to run in the virtual environment before system-wide commands.
-- Additionally, aliases are created for all supported package managers and AUR helpers (currently [Pacman][0] and [Yay][2]).
-These aliases point to Bash scripts that execute their respective package managers with the `--root` argument pointing to the location of the virtual environment.
+- Additionally, wrappers are created for all supported package managers and AUR helpers (currently [Pacman][0] and [Yay][2]).
+These wrappers execute their respective package managers with the `--root` argument pointing to the location of the virtual environment.
 - Last, the name of the virtual environment will appear in the prompt to indicate that the virtual environment is active (similarly to [virtualenv][1]).